karthikking01/odin_recipes/README.md

 # odin_recipes
-A Project i built as a part of "THe Odin Project" in the process of learning web development.
+A Project I built as a part of "The Odin Project" in the process of learning web development.